Blog

 Losing custody of your own children is every parent’s worst nightmare.
 The prospect of losing your loved ones is bad enough, but having them forcibly taken away by government agencies – or your ex – is almost unthinkable.
 Unfortunately, this is a real possibility for some families in California.
 But could it really happen to you?
 The truth is that losing custody might be easier than you think, and there are many ways in which this might happen.

-The Most Obvious Reasons
+The Most Obvious Reasons for A Mother Losing Custody in California

 There are a few very obvious factors that can cause a parent to lose custody: